 Last weekend I drove through the back wood mountains of West Virginia and North Carolina on my way to Savannah, Georgia.
 The color was stunning in a completely different way.
 It was more subdued.
 The fall leaves were not screaming; they were whispering.

 The highlands were painted in an endless variety of ochre, copper, and brick.
 The wind brushed through the leaves, resulting in the sound of a polite applause for each other’s performance.
 The blue sky and verdant greens were still there, but it was a softer visual experience.
 I loved it.

 When I arrived in Savannah, the trees were just beginning to turn.
 By default, the colors were muted by the blankets of cadet grey moss that drape mournfully from the enormous oak trees.
 And in this theater, it is the stunning architecture that provides a special backdrop for their performance.
 It is yet another story that burns bright enough to catch God’s eye.

 All three experiences fill me with admiration, joy, and respect for the divine talent of nature – the same talent that is within us all.

-Part of my role as a success architect is to explore the hearts, minds, and desires of people, to help them listen to the clues the universe shares with them, and to find the courage to craft their own story.
+Part of my role as a leadership consultant is to explore the hearts, minds, and desires of people, to help them listen to the clues the universe shares with them, and to find the courage to craft their own story.
 We build it together upon the strong foundation of our strengths.
 Slowly, gently, we reveal our own true colors, and make a difference in the world.
 This lifelong journey will inevitably catch the eyes of God and mankind, inspire those around us, and fill us with bliss.

 What divine story are you creating today?
 Where does your bliss reside?
 Tell me more…